Counties 4 Berks/Bucks & Oxon: 2025–26

 For the new season the league was consolidated back to two divisions with the Central division being dispensed with.

 Chinnor IV (champions) and Reading III (5th) were promoted from the Central division to Counties 3 Berks/Bucks & Oxon (North) and Counties 3 Berks/Bucks & Oxon (South) respectively.
 Aylesbury II (4th) and Littlemore (3rd) were level transferred into the North division while Reading Abbey III (runners-up) did not return for the new season.

+After ten rounds the competition will split into a Cup, Plate and Shield with the teams ranked 1st and 2nd in the North and South leagues entering the Cup, 3rd and 4th contesting the Plate while 5th and 6th will meet in the Shield.
+Each club will therefore have an additional six fixtures.

 North

 Departing were Gosford All Blacks II, Banbury III and Chipping Norton II promoted to Counties 3 Berks/Bucks & Oxon (North) as the top three respectively.